Editorial Standards

 Can multiple material advisors file through a single disclosure?

 Yes.
 If more than one material advisor must disclose the transaction, the advisors can designate by written agreement a single material advisor to file.
-Keep the designation agreement in your files, and still maintain your own advisee list.
+Keep the designation agreement in your files, and still maintain your own advisee list, because a designation simplifies the filing logistics but does not cap your own penalty exposure if the designated advisor files late or incomplete.

 How do I send the form, and will I get a receipt?